Mix Master Garzy: Career

-Mix Master Garzy commenced his career in beat making, mixing and mastering right from senior high school.
+Mix Master Garzy commenced his career in beat making, mixing and mastering right from junior high school.
 After production work began he surfaced with his pro name Mix Master Garzy, an identity referring to the mixing and mastering side of studio work.

 In 2015, he produced a master banger song, "Iskoki", for Samini.
 The song was nominated at that year's Vodafone Ghana Music Awards.

-Garzy has worked with notable artists such as Atumpan, Samini, Sarkodie, Stonebwoy, Shatta Wale, Davido, Patoranking, Diamond Platnumz, Ice Prince, R2Bees, Becca, Eno Barony, and Eazzy.
+Garzy has worked with notable artists such as Atumpan, Samini, Sarkodie, Stonebwoy, Shatta Wale, Davido, Patoranking, Diamond Platnumz, Ice Prince, R2Bees, Becca, Eno Barony, Lyrical Joe and Eazzy.

 Awards and recognition

 He was nominated in the category of "Producer of the Year" at the 2015 Vodafone Ghana Music Awards.

 He won "Riddim of the Year" at the 2016 Bass Awards for producing "iphone riddim", exclusive instrumental recorded by Mugeez of R2 Bees fame, Shatta Wale, Samini, Brenya, Ricky Mo, Capone, and Flexclusive.

 On June 4, 2017, Garzy was given the Prestigious Gold Coast Award for his outstanding work in the Ghanaian music scene.

 In 2017, he won "Best Music Producer of the year" at the Ghana Entertainment Awards organized in the US.